snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 Always always always negotiate.
 What you heard your friend get 2 years ago may not be the market rate right now.
 This is also skewed if the offer includes a hefty stock based compensation.
 The stocks have only gone up for a while now and therefore so have the "total comp."

 There's absolutely no harm in respectfully asking for more.
 They are paying you for your time and knowledge.
 Ask for more base pay, more stocks and more joining bonus.
 Ask for benefits like a relocation bonus to be thrown in if it applies.
+As mentioned before, having competing offers really helps here.

 Everything is negotiable.

-### Competing offers

-The best way to negotiate is to have **competing offers**.

-Having multiple offers makes it easier for recruiters to fight for a better offer approval for you.
-If you did really well, a competing offer can really help get special exceptions for a higher pay than authorized.
-This helps when you're really interested in working at one place but the compensation is the only thing holding you back.

-Nothing is more convincing when trying to get a better deal than showing a seller what the other shop is selling the same thing for.

 ## Accepting an offer